mozilla/nunjucks/README.md

 * Thorough-ish documentation, especially what features are missing
 * Builtin filters
 * Display pretty errors
+** Add a global error handler and attempt to inject nice errors
 * Better express integration
 * Benchmarks (it's fast, how to prove it?)